What You Should Know About Career Management

 We all have weaknesses and we all hate being asked about them during job interviews.
 However, an honest view of your weaknesses can help you greatly in your self-development.

 Some people shy away from thinking too much about weaknesses because they are embarrassed or in denial.
-Others are overly self-critical and avoid any challenges that could call attention to a perceived weakness, thus missing out on opportunities.
+Others are overly self-critical and avoid any challenges that could call attention to perceived weakness, thus missing out on opportunities.

 Naturally, you don’t want to dwell on weaknesses.
 However, it’s important to be aware of weaknesses that could hold you back.

 In many cases, there are ways to improve or effectively manage those weaknesses.
-And yes, sometimes a clear-eyed understanding of a weakness can help you avoid making a mistake.
+And yes, sometimes a clear-eyed understanding of weakness can help you avoid making a mistake.

 So what are some of the weaknesses that you’ve struggled with?